 Fort Madison is a somewhat small city located in the state of Iowa.
 With a population of 10,717 people and three constituent neighborhoods, Fort Madison is the 34th largest community in Iowa.
-Fort Madison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Fort Madison has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Fort Madison, you'll notice that it is more blue-collar than most other communities in America.
 35.06% of Fort Madison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Madison is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Fort Madison who work in sales jobs (11.92%), office and administrative support (11.46%), and food service (6.75%).